Honolulu Star-Advertiser

 “While it has been my intention to seek reelection, I believe it is in the best interest of my party and the country for me to stand down and to focus solely on fulfilling my duties as President for the remainder of my term,” Biden wrote on X.

-The move dramatically reshapes a White House contest that has been shaken repeatedly in the last month, including by Biden’s disastrous June 27 debate performance – which drove his fellow Democrats to urge him to drop out – the July 13 attempted assassination of former President Trump, 78, and Trump’s naming last week of hardline Republican U.S. Senator J.D.
-Vance, 39, to serve as his vice presidential running mate.
+The move dramatically reshapes a White House contest that has been shaken repeatedly in the last month.
+Biden’s disastrous June 27 debate performance drove his fellow Democrats to urge him to drop out.
+Then on July 13, a gunman attempted to assassinate former President Trump, 78.
+And last week Trump named hardline Republican U.S. Senator JD Vance, 39, to serve as his vice presidential running mate.

-Democratic National Committee Chair Jaime Harrison said the American people will soon hear from the party on next steps and the path forward for the nomination process.
-It was the first time in over a half-century that an incumbent U.S. president gave up his party’s nomination.
+Democratic National Committee Chair Jaime Harrison said the American people would soon hear from the party on next steps and the path forward for the nomination process.
+It was the first time in more than a half-century that an incumbent U.S. president gave up his party’s nomination.

 “My intention is to earn and win this nomination,” Harris said in a statement.
 “I will do everything in my power to unite the Democratic Party — and unite our nation — to defeat Donald Trump.”